How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 This article explains how to use Powershell to retrieve a list of computer accounts.

-Active Directory (AD) contains information about all computers within a domain and therefore, system administrators need to query and manage computer accounts in AD efficiently.
-Active Directory computer accounts can be retrieved and filtered using PowerShell cmdlets.
+Active Directory (AD) is like a central hub that holds all the information about computers within a domain.
+Because of this, system administrators need to be able to efficiently query and manage these computer accounts in AD.
+You can easily retrieve and filter Active Directory computer accounts using PowerShell cmdlets.

 Prerequisites

-Before running PowerShell commands to fetch computer accounts, ensure the following:
+Before you dive into running PowerShell commands to fetch computer accounts, make sure you have the following in place:

 • You have administrative privileges to query Active Directory.